Barnwell's 2018 NFL awards: Settling Mahomes vs. Brees and more

 First: Nagy.
 It's hard to overstate what Nagy has done in his first season at the helm with Mitchell Trubisky & Co. in Chicago.
 The former Chiefs offensive coordinator was only a playcaller for a few weeks in Kansas City, but he has been brilliant in creating easy throws for his young quarterback while getting the most out of players such as Tarik Cohen and Taylor Gabriel.
 The Chicago offense still isn't great -- it heads into Week 17 ranking 22nd in DVOA -- but all this defense needed was a competent offense on the other side of the ball to win 10 games, and the Bears could make it to 12 if they beat the Vikings on Sunday.

 This is a moment in which I wish there were also a Coordinator of the Year award, because I think you could split things between these top two in either direction.
 Want to name Nagy as Coach of the Year and Saints defensive coordinator Dennis Allen as Coordinator of the Year?
 I'm for it.
-Swap it and push Payton up to No. 1 as Coach of the Year and give Vic Fangio the nod as top coordinator?
+Swap it and push Payton up to No. 1 as Coach of the Year and give Chicago's Vic Fangio the nod as top coordinator?
 That would work, too.

 Comeback Player of the Year